 You cannot peg individuals into mass impersonal groups based on stereotypes.
 For example, do not assume that all retirees are interested in gardening, all women are interested in buying shoes, or all men are sports-crazy.
 These are examples of stereotyping groups of people that can lead to disastrous results in advertising and marketing.

-If grouping populations like cattle into marketing niches worked, why would major corporations still continue to invest so heavily in studying consumer habits and demographics?
-If this type of marketing philosophy worked well then anyone with a great business idea could make it simply by targeting.
-Obviously, this is not so.
+If grouping populations like cattle into marketing niches worked, why would major corporations continue to invest so heavily in studying consumer habits and demographics?
+If this type of marketing philosophy worked well, then anyone with a great business idea could make it simply by targeting.
+It is not so.

 For example, stereotype marketing ideologies might focus too much on one group and ignore another equally, or even more important.
 For example, target only kids for (non-PC) video games and lose access to millions of customers.
-Nearly a quarter of all video games are purchased by consumers aged 40 and older, and 38 percent of all video game sales are made by women.
+Nearly a quarter of all video games are purchased by consumers aged 40 and older, and women make 38 percent of all video game sales.

-In fact, even when it comes to "men's" products including sports items and expensive cars, women still spend more than men.
+Even when it comes to "men's" products, including sports items and expensive cars, women still spend more than men.
 According to a study in part conducted by WomenCertified, a women's consumer advocacy and retail training organization, women spend $4 trillion annually, accounting for 83 percent of all U.S. Consumer spending—or, an astounding two-thirds of the nation's gross national product.